 Getting the numbers right is crucial.
 Determining the appropriate sample size and test duration ensures your results are reliable.
 Use power analysis to calculate these parameters, considering factors like desired confidence level and minimum detectable effect.

 Proper randomization is essential to minimize bias.
-Make sure user allocation is truly random and groups are balanced in terms of historical metrics.
+Review your randomization system to make sure user allocation is truly random and groups are balanced in terms of historical metrics.

 Picking the right statistical tests matters too.
 Depending on your data type and sample size, you might use t-tests for continuous data or chi-square tests for categorical data.
 Sometimes, more advanced techniques like multivariate testing can help capture interactions between variables.

-Avoid pitfalls like stopping the test too early or testing too many metrics at once.
-Focus on a few key metrics that align with your hypothesis and business goals.
-And remember, statistical significance doesn't always mean practical relevance; use your judgment when interpreting results.
+Avoid pitfalls like stopping the test too early.
+Focus on one primary metric that aligns with your hypotheses and business goals, and use guardrail metrics for safety checks.
+Remember, statistical significance doesn't always mean practical relevance; use your judgment when interpreting results.

 At Statsig, we emphasize designing experiments that stand up to scrutiny—because solid data leads to solid decisions.